Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ## Step 7: Capture payment (required for Klarna and Affirm)

 All Klarna payments [have to be manually captured](https://docs.adyen.com/payment-methods/klarna/web-component#capture) within 28 days after authorization, even if you have enabled automatic capture on your Adyen merchant account.
-All Affirm payments also require [mannually captured](https://docs.adyen.com/payment-methods/affirm/web-component#capture) as same as Klarna payments.
+All Affirm payments also require [manually captured](https://docs.adyen.com/payment-methods/affirm/web-component#capture) as same as Klarna payments.
 Refer to [Manual Capture](ManualCapture.md) guide to see how it can be done.

 ## Error handling